 Granting of Immunity

 Under the Fifth Amendment to the Constitution, no person may be compelled to give evidence against himself or herself in any setting, for any reason.
-Congress recognizes this privilege, but does have a mechanism by which the Fifth Amendment may be overcome.
-By granting immunity from prosecution based upon testimony, Congress both satisfies the requirement of the Fifth Amendment and allows itself access to the information desired of a given individual.
-This is by no means an assurance that a person may not be prosecuted for tangential or other criminal acts outside the scope of Congressional investigation, or on the basis of evidence gathered and sealed by the prosecution prior to the Congressional investigation.
+Congress does have a direct mechanism by which the Fifth Amendment may be overcome.
+However, with a congressional grant of immunity from prosecution based upon testimony, Congress both satisfies the requirement of the Fifth Amendment and allows itself access to the information desired of a given individual.
+However, Congress alone cannot fully immunize a witness from prosecution.
+The U.S. Attorney’s office or other relevant DOJ departments within the Criminal Division must also agree.
+Even if immunity is granted, this is by no means an assurance that a person may not be prosecuted for tangential or other criminal acts outside the scope of congressional investigation, or on the basis of evidence gathered and sealed by the prosecution prior to the congressional investigation.

-This additionally requires the cooperation and consent of the United States Attorney General’s office, because this office will ultimately be the prosecuting authority.
+This additionally requires the cooperation and consent of the Office of the United States Attorney General, because this office will ultimately be the prosecuting authority.
 Such immunity requests, once they are duly submitted by Congress, are subject to a ten-day review period by the Attorney General and potentially a further twenty-day review by the Supreme Court.
-While neither body has authority to overturn an immunity bargain on its own grounds, they may review to ensure procedure was followed and that the information sought by this compulsory testimony is in accordance with the proper functions of Congress.
+While neither body has authority to overturn an immunity bargain on its own grounds, each may review the grant immunity to ensure appropriate procedure was followed and that the information sought by this compulsory testimony is in accordance with the proper functions of Congress.